molar-volume/dop/README.md

 # MusicKA
-This application is in the process of local deployment, using kubernetes, helm and flux.
+This application is under testing, using kubernetes, helm and flux for deployment.